-Food will be judged on Monday, July 18th from 1:00 to 3:00 at the Lincoln Senior Center, Lincoln.
+Food will be judged on Monday, July 18th from 1:00 to 3:00 at the Lincoln High School, Lincoln.
+No pre-fair registration required.
+Exhibitors are encouraged to sign up at SignupGenius to allow staff to anticipate expected exhibits.